imadenugraha/Automated-Docker-Install/README.md

 $ sudo mv debian/install-docker /usr/local/bin/ && sudo chmod +x /usr/local/bin/install-docker
 ```

-4. Now, you can use this script to install to server
+4. Now, you can use this script to install docker.
 ```bash
 $ install-docker
 ```